 Yamanouchi has a number of accommodations with a range of prices but here are some of the best options:

 • Shimaya Ryokan – This midpriced ryokan is a great value.
 It is close to the train station and gets great reviews.
-For more information and current prices click here.
+Click here to see the latest prices.

 • Ryokan Biyunoyado – Great luxury option with a private rooftop onsen that gets great reviews.
-For more information and current prices click here.
+Click here to see the latest prices.

 Shibu Onsen – Shibu Onsen is about 2.5 km from the park on the way to Yamanouchi.
 This is a nice little town filled with bath houses in the vicinity of the park.
 Shibu Onsen has a more traditional Japanese feel than Yamanouchi.
 Getting to the park might require a ride or a shuttle but some people choose to walk.